oneapi-src/oneTBB/rfcs/template.md

 Some other common subsections here are:
 - Discussion: some people like to list all the options first (as separate subsections), and then have a dedicated section with the discussion.
-- Listing of the proposed API and examples of its usage.
+- List of the proposed API and examples of its usage.
 - Testing aspects.
 - Short explanation and links to the related sub-proposals, if any.
 Such sub-proposals could be organized as separate standalone RFCs, but this is